rubytogether/rubytogether.org/app/views/news/2016-07-30-july-2016-monthly-update.html.md

 9 authors, 27 merges, 67 commits

-* major development changes
-* commits, pull requests, authors
-* movement towards version releases

 ## rubygems news

 Minor fixes
 1 author (our own [Samuel Giddins](https://github.com/segiddins)), 3 merges, 10 commits

-* major development changes
-* commits, pull requests, authors
-* movement towards version releases

 ## budget & expenses

-From {{ MONTH.LAST }} 19 to {{ MONTH }} 18, Ruby Together took in $X. In total, we spent $X. Here's a breakdown of where the money went:
+From June 21 to July 19, Ruby Together took in $19161.
+In total, we spent $18563.86.
+Here's a breakdown of where the money went:

-* $$$
+* $2452.0 for 16.3 hours worked on Bundler at $150/hour
+* $3613.0 for 24.1 hours worked on RubyGems.org at $150/hour
+* $3600.0 for 24.0 hours worked on RubyGems at $150/hour
+* $74.35 on dedicated servers for RubyBench.org
+* $1168.99 on payment processing fees
+* $351.52 on company overhead like hosting, services, software, hardware, taxes, etc
+* $7275.0 on accounting, copywriting, design, and other professional services
+* $29.0 on marketing, evangelism, and community outreach

 ## future plans